What Lies Underneath the Cape

 Figuring out the menu, decorations, what each child will wear and the gifting list must be checked off.
 Many of us spend endless hours preparing for a holiday we don't enjoy because we're so busy making sure everyone else is having a good time.
 It doesn't end with the family gatherings; we have work parties, friend parties and the kids' school events.
 I have to always remind myself to take a moment for myself.

 Amber Sabathia is a woman full of passion and purpose.
 She is an entrepreneur, philanthropist, mentor, public speaker, published columnist and contributing editor.
 Amber is a mother of four, co-founder of the PitCCh In Foundation, and creator/designer of CCandy Clothing for kids.
-She is married to her high school sweetheart, CC Sabathia.
 Follow her on Instagram and twitter @AmberSabathia.